Chiral topological superconducting state with Chern number $\mathcal{C} =-2$ in Pb$_3$Bi/Ge(111): Topological superconductivity

-where the Zeeman term has been incorporated into the normal-state Hamiltonian $\mathcal{H}(\bm{k})$.
-Based on the symmetry classification of topological materials \cite{Schnyder2008,Ryu2010a,Chiu2016}, the present system belongs to class-$D$ due to the absence of time-reversal symmetry, so the corresponding topological invariant is the first Chern number.
-For the specific band structure shown in Fig.~\ref{fig1:structure}(c), it is extremely time-consuming to get converging result of the Chern number via Kubo formula calculation \cite{Thouless1982}.
-Here we employ an alternative approach, which largely simplify the numerical calculation of Chern number for systems with small band gaps \cite{Fukui2005}.
+Based on the symmetry classification of topological materials \cite{Schnyder2008,Kitaev2009,Ryu2010a,Chiu2016}, the present system belongs to class-$D$ due to the absence of time-reversal symmetry, thus its corresponding topological invariant is the first Chern number.
+Given the very complex band structures in Fig.~\ref{fig1:structure}(c), it is extremely time-consuming to get a convergent Chern number via Kubo formula calculations \cite{Thouless1982}.
+Here we employ an alternative approach, which largely simplifies the numerical calculation of the Chern number for a complicated system\cite{Fukui2005}.
+The first step is to discrete the BZ into an uniform mesh, marking each unit plaquette using $\bm{k}_{i,j}=(k_i, k_j)$, with $ 0 \leq i,j \leq N-1$ and the relationship between i and j is depend on the shape of the BZ.
+Different from the Berry connection, we then define a new variable using the gauge-dependent wave function of the {\it n}-th band $\ket{n(\bm{k})}$ at each plaquette as

+in which $\mu = 1,2$.
+Starting from this variable, a gauge-invariant lattice field can be further written by